torvalds/linux/Documentation/networking/can.rst

 devices are usually named 'vcanX', like vcan0 vcan1 vcan2 ...
 When compiled as a module the virtual CAN driver module is called vcan.ko

-Since Linux Kernel version 2.6.24 the vcan driver supports the Kernel netlink interface to create vcan network devices.
+Since GNU/Linux Kernel version 2.6.24 the vcan driver supports the Kernel netlink interface to create vcan network devices.
 The creation and removal of vcan network devices can be managed with the ip(8) tool::